yegor256/blog/_posts/2024/jun/2024-06-23-medals-to-win.md

 than what your friends are getting.
 Don't pay attention to this.
 Eventually, you will get even.
 Big time.

-BTW, I borrowed the idea of "medals" from Alexander Panin, the founder of [Neiry](https://neiry.ru/about-us), who I had a chance to [video-interview](https://www.youtube.com/watch?v=wKWt9l9Ll4U) recently (watch the video, he
+BTW, I borrowed the idea of "medals" from Alexander Panov, the founder of [Neiry](https://neiry.ru/about-us), who I had a chance to [video-interview](https://www.youtube.com/watch?v=wKWt9l9Ll4U) recently (watch the video, he